2005 Copa Colsanitas Seguros Bolívar

 The 2005 Copa Colsanitas Seguros Bolivar was a women's tennis tournament played on outdoor clay courts at the Club Campestre El Rancho in Bogotá, Colombia that was part of Tier III of the 2005 WTA Tour.
-It was the eighth edition of the tournament and ran from 14 February through 20 February 2005.
+It was the eighth edition of the Copa Colsanitas and ran from 14 to 20 February 2005.
 Second-seeded Flavia Pennetta won the singles title and earned $27,000 first-prize money.
+Emmanuelle Gagliardi and Tina Pisnik won the doubles title.